-We are a conservation NGO conserving Ecuador's biodiversity through community sustainable development, education, research, and ecotourism for more than three decades.
-One of our most important activities right now is growing different aspects of our own ecotourism operation.
-Through our ecotourism operation we educate visitors at the same time that it provides crucial income for many of our non-profit activities such as patrolling our protected area, doing research, education, and creating local employment.
+We are a family run conservation NGO conserving Ecuador's biodiversity through community sustainable development, education, research, and ecotourism for more than three decades.
+One of our most important activities is running our ecotourism operation.
+Through our ecotourism operation, we educate visitors at the same time that it was one of our main sources of income for many of our non-profit activities such as patrolling our protected area, doing research, education, and creating local employment.

-Our place offers an amazing opportunity to meet environmentally-conscious travelers from all over the world at the same time that you can share our local culture and practice your Spanish.
 Living at our cloud forest is living in a natural paradise blessed with some of the earth's highest biodiversity on earth, including yearly visits of the endangered and elusive Andean Spectacled Bear.
-Where the lodge is located we enjoy a mild warm weather year-round and don't have an incidence of tropical diseases.
+Where the lodge is located we enjoy mild warm weather year-round and don't have an incidence of tropical diseases.

 You will learn first hand what it takes to run an eco-lodge in the most biodiverse place on earth.
 Your teammates will be locals who are amazing bird guides, bamboo workers and cooks.
 Local guides know so much about local uses of plants as well as how to spot and name birds and other animals.
 Locals are into playing soccer (football) and ecuavolley (Ecuadorian's version of volleyball).
 Our guests come from all over the world and consist mostly of an environmentally friendly type of people.

 Workawayers will be provided a private bedroom with shared bathrooms in the scientific station; which is a quaint wooden house with great views of the forest.
-Food is provided at the lodge's restaurant when there is at least one guest (most of the time).
-When we don't have guests, workawayers would have to cook their own meals at our lodge's kitchen.
-We are in a wildlife reserve in the tropics, so workawayers should not be afraid of spiders, bugs or animals in general.
+Workawayers would have to help cook meals at our lodge's kitchen.
+We are in a wildlife reserve in the tropics, so workawayers should not be afraid of spiders, bugs, or animals in general.

 Limited internet access